-Go beyond the ordinary and learn three simple ways to use rope light in your next outdoor living project.
+Go beyond the ordinary and learn 3 ways to use rope light in your next outdoor DIY project.

 Select Your Rope Light

-Start by measuring the space to insure you have enough tubing to complete your project.
+Start by measuring the space.
 150' rope light spools are best for outdoor landscaping as they allow plenty of length to be covered and can be spliced for complete customization.
 Plus, any leftover can be used in other lighting projects!
 Pick a color that suits your style and will complement your landscape.
 Rope light is available in a full spectrum of hues, including LED options, so finding the perfect shade for your landscape should be easy!
 For the projects below we used clear incandescent rope light.

 A few notes before you begin...

-Sometimes measurements can be off, and you don't want to come up short!
+Sometimes measurements can be off.
 To prevent light runs that are too short or too long, we suggest leaving your rope light on the spool until you have it securely in place using one of the methods below.
-Then, once your light is exactly as you want it, you can cut it from the spool and connect your power cord, ensuring a perfect light run every time!
+Then, once your light is exactly as you want it, you can cut it from the spool and then connect your power cord.

 Incandescent rope light creates heat and should never be plugged in while still wrapped in the spool